Skip to main content

 Why do I need flood insurance?

 1. Flood insurance is important, even in low-risk areas that are not mapped in the floodplain.
 In Wisconsin, flooding is not only caused by rising levels in lakes and streams, it is also caused by broken water mains, blocked drainage systems, rapid snow melt (particularly when the ground is still frozen), periods of heavy rain in a short amount of time and ice jams.
-Floods are exacerbated by high groundwater levels.
+Floods can be exacerbated by high groundwater levels.

 4. Federal Disaster Assistance is not a guarantee.
 According to the Federal Emergency Management Agency (FEMA), the president must declare a major disaster before most forms of federal disaster assistance can be offered and most forms of disaster assistance are loans that must be repaid with interest.